xyt6151/dt71_waveform_configurator/README.md

 ## Features

-- Graphical and table interfaces for defining and customizing waveforms
+- Define and customize waveforms with adjustable resolution
-- Supports up to 100 points for waveform definition
-- Preset waveforms for quick generation: sine, sawtooth, triangle, and square waves
+- Preset waveforms: sine, sawtooth, triangle, and square
-- Functionality to smooth peaks by modifying waveform points
+- Smooth peaks by adding additional points around the selected point
+- Editable table for modifying point values
-- Direct export of waveform data to the clipboard in the required format for the DT71
+- Copy waveform data in the required format
-- Configurable grid settings for both X and Y axes to aid in waveform visualization
+- Configure grid settings for X and Y axes
-- Basic waveform manipulation features such as adding, updating, and deleting points directly on the graph or through the table
-- Save and load waveform configurations (feature planned but not yet implemented)
+- Load waveform configurations
+- Snap to grid for precise editing
+- Load waveform data from INI file format
+- Adjustable resolution for current waveform

 ## Installation